Click2Cloud-Centaurus/Documentation/design-specs/centaurus-dashboard.md

 TBA

 ## Background
-Below operations can be modified by the cluster admin using CLI (i.e. using `kubectl` utility) as well as dashboard UI:
+Below operations can be modified by the cluster admin using CLI (i.e. using `kubectl` utility) :
 * CRUD operations can be performed for:
   * Tenant
   * Namespace